fullstack-development/web3-roadmap/blockchain/beginner/oracles/chainlink.md

 * What is oracle problem?
 How chainlink solves oracle problem?
 * Describe chainlink working flow and main parts of its system.
 * Are chainlink oracles free to use?
-* Have chainlink offers for working with your own data feed?
+* Have chainlink offer for working with your own data feed?